v79/Cantilever/src/main/resources/CDK Migration Notes.md

 - [-] Can create and save templates and pages, but the New Post function doesn't work here either!
 Fix this then I will be done...
 - [X] I think I have fixed new post by splitting the function into several steps

+## 25/07/2025

+Lots of research on dynamodb partition keys.
+Many discussions with LLMs.
+Trying to understand what is "good" high cardinality and "poor" high cardinality.
+For my files in S3, it's been suggested that "<domain>#<path>" is a good partition key, with "<type>#<leaf>" as a good sort key.
+Or "<domain>" and "<type>#<path".
+If I go with "<domain>#<type>" & "<path>" then I get reasonable cardinality, partitioned by project and file type, and the sort key allows me pick the specific file still.
+It supports queries such as "get all posts for this domain".
+Create a GSI as "<domain>" & "<path>" allows for simpler queries?
+Only thing missing is sorting by "lastUpdated".